Skip to main content

 Envolée ZEN: located next to the Envolée drag lift.

-Courchevel ski area has plenty of cruisey blue pistes, perfect for novices developing into intermediate skiers, as well as some more challenging red runs if you feel ready.
+Courchevel ski area has plenty of cruisey blue pistes, perfect for novices developing into intermediate skiers, as well as some more challenging red runs.

 What's new in Courchevel Winter 2020/21, Courchevel Valley